Published in the Philosophical Review, 2022

 THE HISTORY OF SCIENCE documents several situations in which more than one person independently arrived at the same discovery.

 For example, the 17-century discovery of the calculus (1) - a wonderful tool of intellect that enabled science to greatly blossom – took place by both Issacs Newton and Gottfried Leibnitz.
 Other frequently mentioned examples are the introduction of the “Theory of Evolution” by Charles Darwin, which matched the work of Alfred Russel Wallace.
-Another example is the invention of telephony, which took place in early 20th century by both Graham Bell and Elisha Gray (2).
+Another example is the invention of telephony, which took place in the early 20th century by both Graham Bell and Elisha Gray (2).
 One of the most important insights in the field of mathematics was the discovery of the zero, which was introduced by the Sumerians, Mayans and Indians – independently (3).

 Simultaneous thinking